Farwaykorse/Learning/cpp/exceptions.md

 Until it meets a catch handler for the given object type.

 These exception objects must represent the logical reason for the throw.
-The main purpose is handeling the error, not identification of the code that noticed the problem.
+The main purpose is handling the error, not identification of the code that noticed the problem.

 - Throw custom objects, not build-in types, to make use of the type system to identify the error.
   Specific errors can be caught, and a general handler for a category can catch by the parent type.
-- Prefere throwing instances of classes derived from the std::exception class.
+- Prefer throwing instances of classes derived from the `std::exception` class.
-  This allows catching by these when exeptions cross subsystem boundaries.
+  This allows catching by these when exceptions cross subsystem boundaries.

 Example:
 ````